 Bill-of-Materials: The things you need

-To implement and run Cloud Robotics for SAP-Extended Warehouse Management, you need the following pieces of software and materials:
+To implement and run Warehouse Robotics for SAP-Extended Warehouse Management, you need the following pieces of software and materials:

 - SAP Extended Warehouse Management (on-premise or hosted, only)

-- Cloud Robotics has been tested with SAP S/4HANA 1709 embedded EWM, SAP EWM 9.5 (expected compatibility with other EWM releases).
+- Warehouse Robotics has been tested with SAP S/4HANA 1709 embedded EWM, SAP EWM 9.5 (expected compatibility with other EWM releases).

-- Cloud Robotics does not work with EWM in S/4HANA Cloud, for now.
+- Warehouse Robotics does not work with EWM in S/4HANA Cloud, for now.

-- SAP EWM extension for SAP Cloud Robotics (Open Source).
+- SAP EWM extension for SAP Warehouse Robotics (Open Source).
 This extension has 3 components:

 - EWM-side OData Interface to robot-specific table extensions